joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

 Added
   Folder for user platelet textures.
 C:\programdata\barnacle\textures Checkbox to centre texture or tile across platelet Clone button.
-Makes duplicate of object in exactly the smae place Added F7/F8 key as short cuts for up/down Camera rotation  Pill tool Roof Ridge Tool
+Makes duplicate of object in exactly the same place Added F7/F8 key as short cuts for up/down Camera rotation  Pill tool Roof Ridge Tool
+  Simple Pie Slice Tool

   Slicer output shows number of objects in each file, estimated print time and estimated material.
       This is just the estimates reported by curaengine